syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Select-And-Copy-Text.md

 ## How to select text?

-To select text the first word of the text to be selected has to be long-pressed until bubbles appear on the top-left and bottom-right corners of its bounds.
-Then the bottom-right bubble has to be dragged to select the remaining text.
+To select a text in the PDF page, press and hold any word of the text until selection bubbles appear at the top-left and bottom-right corners of its bounds.
+Then, use the left bubble to select the text at the left and top, and the right bubble to select the text at the right and bottom directions.

 ![](pdfviewer_images/textselection.png)